 Special Forces candidates are forged through fire.
 Their physical and mental toughness has stood the test.
 Their character must be beyond question.
 Special Forces soldiers are teachers, mentors and combat advisors to indigenous partner forces.
-They must possess the unique attributes and character traits that define the soldiers of the Special Forces regiment.
+They must possess the unique attributes and character traits that define the soldiers of the Special Forces Regiment.

 Integrity.
 Courage.
 Perseverance.
 Personal responsibility and adaptability are some of the unique character traits a Special Forces applicant must possess.
 A soldier’s ability to live in and work in harsh conditions is the heart of Special Forces Assessment and Selection (SFAS).
-SFAS is a grueling three week test of a soldier’s character, commitment, intellect and physical stamina.
-It tests leadership, team work and critical thinking skills.
+SFAS is a grueling three-week test of a soldier’s character, commitment, intellect, and physical stamina.
+It tests leadership, teamwork, and critical thinking skills.

 Becoming a Green Beret is truly a mark of distinction.
 Special Forces soldiers comprise only 2% of the total Army force.
 They execute 75% of our nation’s special operations missions.

 If selected, soldiers will attend the Special Forces Qualification Course (SFQC) at Fort Bragg, North Carolina.
 Once they graduate they are assigned a Special Forces Military Occupational Specialty (MOS).
-They go to foreign language training in of one of 14 foreign languages.
+They go to foreign language training in for one of 14 foreign languages.

 The SFQC is a conduit for soldiers to join a Special Forces Detachment Team- Alpha or “A-Team.”
 From here they conduct SF missions worldwide.
 The SFQC is forever evolving, making sure that Green Berets can operate the multidimensional, complex world where they live and operate.